 - Scroll to the ‘Adyen Notification Authentication’ section and enter the previously used ‘User Name’ and ‘Password’ values.

 Adyen will send payment status updates to your WordPress site, which will be processed by the Pronamic Pay plugin.

-Connect Adyen to WordPress E-commerce plugins
+Connect Adyen to WooCommerce or other e-commerce plugins

 Pay with Google Pay